olivermihocs/fastapi_docker/README.md

-# fastapi_docker
-A Dockerized FastAPI application
+# A Dockerized FastAPI application